Viyom/ns-3-dev-git/src/internet/doc/udp.rst

 * class :cpp:class:`UdpSocket`: This is defined in:
   ``src/internet/model/udp-socket.{cc,h}``
   This is an abstract base class of all UDP sockets.
 This class exists solely for hosting ``UdpSocket`` attributes that can be reused across different implementations, and for declaring UDP-specific multicast API.

+* class :cpp:class:`UdpSocketImpl`: This class subclasses ``UdpSocket``, and provides a socket interface to ns3's implementation of UDP.

 * class :cpp:class:`UdpSocketFactory`: This is used by the layer-4 protocol instance to create UDP sockets.

+* class :cpp:class:`UdpSocketFactoryImpl`: This class deriving from ``SocketFactory`` implements the API for creating UDP sockets.

+* class :cpp:class:`UdpHeader`: This class contains fields corresponding to those in a network UDP header (port numbers, payload size, checksum) as well as methods for serialization to and deserialization from a byte buffer.

+* class :cpp:class:`UdpL4Protocol`: This is a subclass of ``IpL4Protocol`` and provides an implementation of the UDP protocol.

 ns-3 UDP
 ********